-Office of Graduate Admissions
+Office of Graduate Admission

 Rider University offers several graduate degree and graduate-level certificate programs.
-For graduate admissions information, call the office of graduate admissions, 609-896-5036.
+For graduate admission information, call the office of graduate admission, 609-896-5036.

-A Master of Business Administration and a Master of Accountancy can be pursued through the College of Business Administration.
-Students pursuing the Master of Business Administration may choose to concentrate their studies in the areas of entrepreneurial business, finance, global business, healthcare administration, management, or marketing.
+A Master of Business Administration, an Executive Master of Business Administration and a Master of Accountancy can be pursued through the College of Business Administration.
+Students pursuing these degrees may choose to concentrate their studies in the areas of entrepreneurial business, finance, global business, healthcare administration, management, or marketing.
 Many students elect to create a more diverse skill set or unique experience by selecting a variety of electives.
-For College of Business Administration academic assistance and guidance, 609-896-5127.
+For College of Business Administration academic assistance and guidance, call 609-896-5127.